Sidewalk Ethics and Etiquette

 Loading

 We’re almost two years into an ongoing pandemic, yet all the lessons learned in jurisdictions worldwide about vaccinations and public safety have apparently simply drifted past our inept and gormless council.
-People are still getting ill and dying even in our own community, but our council is sort-of thinking about possibly sometime maybe in the future considering the potential to discuss the likelihood of looking at … (more–>)
+People are still getting ill and dying even in our own community, but our council is sort-of thinking about possibly sometime maybe in the future considering the potential to discuss the likelihood of looking at having a municipal vaccination policy.
+Or not to have one.
+And maybe they’ll even think about discussing the possibility of the likelihood of perhaps doing it before the pandemic ends.
+According to a recent … click below for more ↓

 Back to Top